CheesyTacoBoy/Hezibo-Game-Game-Boy-/README.md

 How to play:

-Load up an emulator of your choice and
+Unzip the zipped folder and Load up an

+emulator of your choice and then send

-open the file that ends in .gb
+the file that ends in .gb to the emulator!

 CONTROLS: